-Title I, Part D, Subpart 1Public education for children and adults in institutions for neglected and delinquent children and youth, are attending a community day program, or in an adult correctional institution provided by a State agency.
+Title I, Part D, Subpart 1To support the public education and successful transition for children and adults in institutions for neglected and delinquent children and youth attending a community day program or in an adult correctional facility operated by a State Agency (SA).

 The Neglected and Delinquent Program under Title I, Part D of the Elementary and Secondary Education Act, as reauthorized by the Every Student Succeeds Act (ESSA) consists of two subparts.
-Subpart 1 is the State Agency (SA) Neglected and Delinquent formula grant program; Subpart 2 is the local educational agency (LEA) program.
+Subpart 1 is the SA Neglected and Delinquent formula grant program; Subpart 2 is the local educational agency (LEA) program.

 The State Educational Agency (SEA) receives formula funds based on the number of children in State-operated institutions and per-pupil educational expenditures.
 Each state's allocation is generated by child counts in State juvenile institutions that provide at least 20 hours of instruction from non-federal funds and adults in correctional institutions that provide 15 hours of instruction a week.
 The SEA then makes subgrants to SAs based on their proportional share of the State's adjusted count of neglected or delinquent children and youth.

-The SA Application for the Prevention and Intervention Programs for Children and Youth Who Are Neglected, Delinquent or At Risk grant, also known as the Title I, Part D, Subpart 1 program, is available to any California SA that is responsible for providing free public education for children and youth:
+The SA Application for the Prevention and Intervention Programs for Children and Youth Who are Neglected, Delinquent, or At-Risk grant, also known as the Title I, Part D, Subpart 1 program, is available to any California SA that is responsible for providing free public education for children and youth that are:

-According to ESSA Section 1401(a), the purposes of Title I, Part D, Subpart 1 is to:
+According to the ESSA Section 1401(a), the purposes of Title I, Part D, Subpart 1 is to:

-- to improve educational services for children and youth in local and tribal State institutions for neglected or delinquent children and youth so that such children and youth have the opportunity to meet the same challenging State academic standards that all children in the State are expected to meet;
+- Improve educational services for children and youth in local and tribal State institutions for neglected or delinquent children and youth so that such children and youth have the opportunity to meet the same challenging State academic standards that all children in the State are expected to meet;

-- to provide such children and youth with the services needed to make a successful transition from institutionalization to further schooling or employment; and
+- Provide such children and youth with the services needed to make a successful transition from institutionalization to further schooling or employment; and

-- to prevent at-risk youth from dropping out of school, and to provide dropouts, and children and youth returning from correctional facilities or institutions for neglected or delinquent children and youth, with a support system to ensure their continued education and the involvement of their families and communities.
+- Prevent at-risk youth from dropping out of school, and to provide dropouts, and children and youth returning from correctional facilities or institutions for neglected or delinquent children and youth, with a support system to ensure their continued education and the involvement of their families and communities.

-According to ESSA Section 1415 et al., funds are to be used to increase academic performance in school and services for successful transition.
+The ESSA Section 1415, et al., provides how funds are to be used to increase academic performance in school and services for successful transition.
 The use of Title I, Part D, Subpart 1 funds shall concentrate on providing participants with the knowledge and skills needed to make a successful transition to secondary school completion, career and technical education, further education, or employment.
-If the SA operates a program under Title I, Part D, Subpart 1, and the individual children or youth are likely to participate for more than one year, the SEA may approve the SA’s application for a period of not more than three years.
+If the SA operates a program under Title I, Part D, Subpart 1, and the individual children or youth are likely to participate in more than one year, the SEA may approve the SA’s application for a period of not more than three years.

 - Projects that facilitate the transition of students between state-operated institutions and schools served by LEAs or;